-What Are the Causes of Bleeding Esophageal Varices?
+Are Bleeding Esophageal Varices?

-The Symptoms of Bleeding Esophageal Varices
+Are the Symptoms of Bleeding Esophageal Varices?

-- hematemesis (blood in vomit)
+- hematemesis (blood in your vomit)

-- abdominal pain
+- stomach pain

 - melena (black stools)